Updated: May 2026

 Now Build the System Around Your Savings Account

 Choosing between HYSA and MMA is one decision.
 Building a system where your money automatically flows into whichever account you choose — from every paycheck, before it can be spent — is what makes saving consistent over time.
-The simple 3-account banking setup shows you exactly how to structure your checking, bills, and savings so every dollar has a destination.
-For the full architecture covering every account type and income structure, see the banking systems framework.
+The 3-account banking setup shows you exactly how to structure your checking, bills, and savings so every dollar has a destination.
+For the full architecture, see the complete banking system setup.

 Framework-first.
 Less willpower.
 More infrastructure.